Loaves and Fish: Decoding the Multiplication and Other Symbols

 Symbols and Analysis

 Green = life, growth, prosperity.
-Springtime= fruitfulness, growth.
+Springtime= fruitfulness and growth.
 Bread (The loaves) = The Word.
 Five (5) = Grace.
 Twelve (12) = the divine Government of God, apostolic authority, the Kingdom of God.
-Fifty (50) = Jubilee, a celebration of liberty, releasing of debt and returning property to original owners.
-Together, these elements paint a perfect picture of Redemption.
-He makes me to lie down in green pastures (Psalm 23: 2).
+Fifty (50) = Jubilee, a celebration of liberty, releasing debt, and returning property to original owners.

 One Hundred = a generation (see Genesis 15: 13,16).
-Generation can also refer to a collective group of people (Mark 8:12)
+Generation can also refer to a collective group of people (Mark 8:12).

 The 5,000 people sat in groups of 100s and 50s.
 Five Thousand (5,000) = 100 x 50 = the generation of the Redeemed.